bersling/tsmean-amp/app/pages/articles/angular/reusing-components-from-lazy-loaded-angular-modules.md

 Working example: [https://stackblitz.com/edit/reuse-lazy-loading-success](https://stackblitz.com/edit/reuse-lazy-loading-success)

 On the plus side you won't have an ever-growing `SharingModule`, on the other hand you'll start introducing quite a few modules if you always have 2 modules for every lazy loaded route.

+## Conclusion

+While you cannot reuse components from a module that includes a `RouterModule.forChild(routes)`, you can always resort to just moving those components into their own module.
+There are different possibilities to structure those non-routing modules, we've covered the `SharedModule` and more feature oriented modules here.